FAQs » Related » Resources » Reply » Ask a Question

 How To Install a Floor Outlet

-  How to Locate and Install an Electric Outlet into a Floor: The requirements, hardware or techniques for installing an outlet box into a floor.
+Installing a Floor Outlet: How to Locate and Install an Electric Outlet into a Floor.

 This electrical question came from: John, a Handyman from Colorado Springs, Colorado.

 Additional Comments: Very helpful.
 I understand electricity but not hardware and codes.